RaynorCerebellumCharts/NormativeModels/README.md

 All voxelwise models herein have been estimated using masks of the MNI152NLin2009cSym templates from templateflow resampled to 2mm resolution - the masks required to run the scripts are included in the /template_data folder.
 Three volume measures were used : log of jacobian determinants (log(JD)), modulated grey matter volume (GMV), and modulated white matter volume (WMV).
-They have been estimated with pcntoolkit v1.3.0 (for other dependencies, cf. conda virtual environment yml file).
+Model were estimated with pcntoolkit v1.3.0 (for additional python dependencies, cf. conda virtual environment yml file).

 ## General workflow for model estimation
 * Preprocess MRI data